axshaykp/compose-list/README.md

-# compose-list
+# media-server-docker
-List of usefull docker compose files for personal use.
+Docker compose files for media server.

+## TODO

+1. Might have to change the directories.